DML Statement vs. Database methods in Salesforce

 insert accounts;

 Using this approach, we don’t know why the transaction is failing here and the above example is quite simple transaction to understand and we will know why it will fail but if you think about the bulk transactions with more fields then it is hard to find.
-We need to spend our time in going through the logs why it is failed, and it is time consuming to overcome that we can use the try catch block to handle the exceptions.
+We need to spend our time going through the logs to determine why it failed, and it is time-consuming to overcome that we can use the try-catch block to handle the exceptions.

 Catch exceptions while performing the DML operation

-If you execute the below code snippet in anonymous window, you will see the exception saying Required field missing.
+If you execute the below code snippet in the anonymous window, you will see the exception saying the Required field is missing.
 But what about the whole transaction will it fail the whole transaction even though the first record is good?
-To handle this type of situations we can use the Database class methods.
+To handle this type of situation, we can use the Database class methods.

 List<Account> accounts = new List<Account>();